YasinzHyper/PrimeEstate/README.md

 ## Features

-- User Authentication and State Persistance.
+- **User Authentication and State Persistence:** Secure login and registration with persistent user sessions.
-- View and save properties.
+- **Property Viewing and Saving:** Browse and save your favorite properties for easy access.
-- List your own properties.
+- **Property Listing:** Easily list your own properties for sale or rent.
-- Update your user profile, view listed and saved posts.
+- **User Profile Management:** Update your profile and manage your listed and saved properties.
-- Real-time Chat functionality.
+- **Real-time Chat:** Engage in instant messaging with property owners and potential buyers.
-- Powerful Search/Query functionality.
+- **Advanced Search:** Utilize powerful search and query functionalities to find the perfect property.

 ### Built With